jhmaster2000/bun-repl/README.md

     * Reason: The library used for prompts (`rustybun`) doesn't support this.
 * To preserve lexically-scoped variables (`let` & `const`) across REPL runs, they need to be converted to `var`, which disrupts their behavior, especially `const`'s (This also requires using non-strict mode)
     * Reason: Usage of `eval()` which has its own lexical scope.
+* Attempting to run a non-file import while in a `cwd` without a `node_modules` folder has a small chance of crashing with a segfault.
+    * Reason: A bug on Bun's side with automatic package installs and `resolveSync`.

 [github-url]:https://github.com/jhmaster2000/bun-repl
 [github-image]:https://img.shields.io/github/package-json/v/jhmaster2000/bun-repl.svg?color=gray